 This blog is about my musings on life- my struggles and growth in the literary and creative worlds, my travels-- my little rock house and all it's changes.

 I traveled, always going to where the work was and meeting my husband on the freeway on the way (He flirted first!)
-27 years later, he is no longer in the USMC but still a Marine.
-He now designs and runs software for a private company with state contracts and still (thank goodness) chasing his wife around.
+28 years later, he is no longer in the USMC but still a Marine.
+He now designs and runs software for a private company with state contracts and is still (thank goodness) chasing his wife around.
 Our two beautiful children are grown and our dogs are loved more than ever.
 The dog hair still drives me crazy.
-I don't have a dishwasher and we are on a well (so PGE blackouts are giving us a taste of pioneering and a need for off the grid solutions.)
-But! there are hundred year old oak trees shading my studio and making a forest on our back hill- bugs I haven't learned the names of, deer, skunks, and a bit farther out of town, bears.
+I don't have a dishwasher and we are on a well.
+I'm learning how to cook all over again in an all electric home,but! there are hundred year old oak trees shading my studio and making a forest on our back hill- and bugs I haven't learned the names of, deer, skunks, and a bit farther out of town, bears.

 Thank you for visiting!

 And- I wouldn't change it for the world.